 Relief is available; you just have to know where to look.
 Use available resources to your advantage when trying to pay past-due taxes.

-Learn how you can qualify for tax debt relief on back taxes to lower the financial burden facing you and your family.
+Learn how you can qualify for IRS tax relief on back taxes to lower the financial burden facing you and your family.

 Key Insights We Will Discuss: